excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 ### Version 1.0.4
 - Remove unnecessary `role="presentation"` attribute from tabs.
 - Remove unnecessary `role="presentation"` attribute from card top image.
+- Insert inline Excelsior Bootstrap icon button will only appear in the toolbar for blocks within the Excelsior Bootstrap container when used outside the editor.
+- Support up to WordPress version 6.7

 ### Version 1.0.3 (11/06/2024)
 - Excelsior Bootstrap is now available for use in any WordPress post type.
 To start, insert the "Excelsior Bootstrap" block on to the page.